 Which brings us to the next question: Why me?

-There will certainly be recognizable names in the book: Elizabeth Taylor and Princess Diana, for example.
+There are recognizable names in the book: Elizabeth Taylor and Princess Diana, for example.
 But most of the women in it are the ones who gave of themselves without public recognition.
-They deserve to have their contributions honored.
+Women whose contributions – as activists, educators, researchers, caregivers, executives and artists – are finally telling their stories.
+And while there isn’t room for all of them in the book, they all deserve to have their contributions honored.
 It’s time.